castigli/mlir-dace/docs/sdir.md

 See: https://mlir.llvm.org/docs/Dialects/MemRef/#memrefsubview-memrefsubviewop

-// (G) what are the constrains, I assume it does not have to be contigous, but must be representable with strides and offsets, possibly of reduced rank
+// (G) what are the constrains, I assume it does not have to be contiugous, but must be representable with strides and offsets, possibly of reduced rank

 ## Load
 ```mlir